tsinta/PerceptronLearningAlgorithm/README.md

 strict: strict training (If isStrict == TRUE, wt will be adjusted even if wt*val == threshold)

 show: show the data which use to adjust weight

+adjust: one iteration is equal to one adjust time, not one data